 'Zero Dark Thirty' is military slang for an unspecified time in the early hours of the morning before dawn.
-The relevance of this term to the film is that the raid on Osama bin Laden's quarters was executed between midnight and two o'clock in the morning on May 2, 2011.
+The relevance of this term to the film is that the raid on Osama bin Laden's quarters was executed between midnight and 2 AM on May 2, 2011.

 Because the house was less than a mile from the Pakistani military academy, Pakistan's equivalent of Sandhurst/West Point.
 Therefore military helicopter flights overhead were not necessarily unusual, they could have put it down to an army night exercise.

 Following 9/11 the US was desperate for Americans who could speak Middle Eastern languages.
-It is possible they could have recruited her directly as she may have been fluent having previously lived in the region or learnt them from an acquaintance (boyfriend, stepfather etc).
+It is possible they could have recruited her directly as she may have been fluent having previously lived in the region or learned them from an acquaintance (boyfriend, stepfather etc).
 Alternatively Maya could have meant that she joined the military straight from high school and then went on to the CIA.
-Still ANOTHER ALTERNATIVE is that certain agencies of the US Government (CIA, NSA, et al.) monitor PSAT/NMSQT scores and recruit accordingly.
-PSAT tests 10th and 11th grade high school students on critical reading, mathematics, and writing skills.
-Average 2012 scores for 11th graders were 48, 48, and 46, respectively on a scale of 20-80.
-Get an 80, 80 and 80 (or something really close) and receive a letter from an agency.
-They really like high math scores.

 SSE is Sensitive Site Exploitation.
 NATO forces in Afghanistan developed the technique of taking pictures and gathering weapons, documents, computer files etc from the aftermath of raids in order to disprove any later claims that the terrorists they had killed were unarmed civilians.
-It also provided valuable intelligence, terrorists the world over being notorious for keeping extensive records for everything they do (Britain defeated the IRA in the 1920s because the security forces captured so many of IRA leader Michael Collins' documents they had to create an entire department to read them all, in Vietnam the Allies captured up to half a million documents a month from the Viet Cong allowing them to anticipate and largely thwart the famous Tet offensive).
+It also provided valuable intelligence; terrorists the world over are notorious for keeping extensive records for everything they do.
+Britain made progress against the IRA in the 1920s because the security forces captured so many of IRA leader Michael Collins' documents they had to create an entire department to read them all.
+In Vietnam the Allies captured up to half a million documents a month from the Viet Cong allowing them to anticipate and largely thwart the famous Tet offensive.
 Killing Osama Bin-Laden himself was not nearly as important as capturing the huge number of records on his organisation he kept in the house.

 Yes and no, all the attacks depicted in the film are based on real events but they are strung together as a connected narrative for the sake of the story, e.g., Maya being in the Marriott at the time of the bombing, which they were not in real life.
 The scene where the CIA agents in Pakistan are accosted by two armed men on motorbikes is based on a genuine incident but in real life the CIA officer killed them both.